You can live a full and active life even when you have allergic asthma.

 Rethink Your Home Decor

 The surfaces in your home are as important as the air.
 Wash your curtains or, even better, replace them with blinds or other non-fabric window dressings.
-You can vacuum upholstered furniture.
-Dust items that are leather, plastic, vinyl, or wood with a damp cloth, Thomas says.
+Vacuum upholstered furniture.
+Dust items that are leather, plastic, vinyl, or wood with a damp cloth.

 Thomas replaced all the carpet in her home with hard-surfaced flooring.
 Carpets can harbor allergens including dust mites, cockroach droppings, pollen, and mold spores.